cb-technologists/blog/content/posts/cicd_ha.md

 High availability scenarios are key configurations for all mission critical software platforms and solutions at every company.

-But in my experience from every technology conversation I've found out that High Availability (HA from now on) is one of those terms that is usually misunderstood when talking about CI/CD.
+But in my experience from every technology conversation, I've found out that High Availability (HA from now on) is one of those terms that is usually misunderstood when talking about CI/CD.
 The reason?
 Because HA can be a subjective topic depending on who you are talking to (IT, Development, Operations, end users, etc.).

 I am writing this post to clear things out about the "myth" of HA in CI/CD and what it means from a solution architecture point of view.
-So, don't expect a post with a lot code or configuration examples.
-It is about architecture concepts, business needs and its technical alignment to help finding out best practices for *"highly available"* CI/CD pipelines.
+So, don't expect a post with a lot of code or configuration examples.
+It is about architecture concepts, business needs and its technical alignment to help finding out the best practices for *"highly available"* CI/CD pipelines.

 ## What is HA and why is it relative?